Which?: Publications

 Most Which? publications are supplied only to subscribers, and are not on general sale.
 Which? magazine, started in 1957, is the organisation's principal publication.
 The magazine reports on consumer issues of the day, publishes product testing results and findings of original research and investigations.

 The magazine also discusses trading which it believes goes against the interests of consumers.
 Examples of such discussions include an exposé into solar panel heating installation companies, an undercover enquiry with the RNID revealing serious problems at shops selling hearing aids and an investigation into electronics shop staffs' knowledge of the products that they sell.

 Other publications include Which?
 Travel, Which?
 Car, Which?
 Money, Which?
-Computing and Which?
+Tech (previously Which?
+Computing) and Which?
 Gardening.

+Commercial

+Which? has diversified its income by expanding its commercial operations, reporting in 2024 that this generated £17m in non-subscription revenue.
+Which? states that all of its commercial activity supports its charitable activities.

+Brands that have been tested and awarded endorsements such as ‘Best Buy’, ‘Recommended Provider’, ‘Great Value’, ‘Eco Buy’, and ‘Cheapest Supermarket’ are offered the opportunity to purchase the license, including the Which? logo, to use on marketing and packaging.
+In the financial year ending July 2024, 204 brands had purchased these endorsements.

+Which? launched its Trusted Trader scheme in 2013, offering tradespeople the opportunity to purchase the licence to use the Which?
+Trusted Traders logo and appear on the Which?
+Trusted Trades database if they pass an assessment including examinations of financial health; business, administrative and DBS checks, and customer references.
+The Which?
+Trusted Trader scheme has worked with councils, such as Islington Council, to create local reputable tradespeople schemes.

 Finances

-The Consumer's Association experienced sharply increased income up to 2014, and since then has shown steady figures.
+The Consumers' Association experienced sharply increased income up to 2014, and since then has shown steady figures.

-Policy, consultation and parliamentary lobbying
+Which?
+Limited’s 2024 end of year financial statement reported turnover of £81,537,000, resulting in a profit of £4,213,000.

+Lobbying activities

-Which? regularly briefs and lobbies MPs, Peers, AMs, MLAs, MSPs and MEPs on national, European and international consumer issues.
-For example, Which? successfully lobbied to put an end to the '65-day rule' that allowed energy companies to wait 65 days before informing their customers of a price change.
+Which? regularly briefs and lobbies MPs, Peers, MSPs, MSs, and MLAs on national and international consumer issues.
+Notably, Which? successfully lobbied to put an end to the '65-day rule' that allowed energy companies to wait 65 days before informing their customers of a price change.

 Following the creation of the Scottish parliament in 1999, in January 2002 Which? established an office in Edinburgh.
-Which? also works with the European Consumers' Association (BEUC) which brings together over forty consumer organisations from across Europe to represent common consumer interests within the EU institutions.
+Which? also works with the European Consumers' Association (BEUC), which brings together over 40 consumer organisations from across Europe to represent common consumer interests within the EU institutions.

+Included among the campaign successes Which? lists are: